Nominees for Vestry

 Over the years, I’ve discovered what a great blessing this system is.
 I am the beneficiary of the decisions made by the Nominating Committee and the Parish.
 I get to serve with the people that you select and there is a real gift in that for me personally.
 It all helps to remind me that God has a guiding hand in our nomination and election process.
 Those brought forward and elected serve us so well.

 Again this year, I am delighted with the slate of nominees and grateful to each person on that slate for their willingness to serve if elected.
-Half the group will not be elected, though each is well qualified and has very much to offer.
+Each is well qualified and has very much to offer.
 Those put forward for your consideration are (listed alphabetically):

-The Annual Meeting is scheduled for Sunday, January 24, 2016, at 11:15 am.
+The Annual Meeting is scheduled for Sunday, January 26, 2019, at 11:15 am.
 Prior to that time you will receive a brochure with photographs and a biographical sketch of each nominee to help inform your choice.
 Meanwhile, please keep each of these nominees in your prayers.
-May those we elect be
+May those we elect be equipped with God’s grace so that our parish might deepen our vision and mission.